SMAC-Group/course_intro_statistics/slides/chapter5_07.md

 ---

-We can then create, display and save the animation similarly as before with:
+We can then create, display and save the animation similarly as before.

 ```R
 (stocks_plot_anim = stocks_plot_2 + geom_point() + transition_reveal(index))